UiPath/uipathcli/README.md

 ## Install

+*Try it out, enjoy, and let us know what you think.
+Remember, uipathcli is still in preview phase, a special time when your feedback, thoughts, or questions are more than appreciated, so please submit them [here](https://github.com/UiPath/uipathcli/issues).*

-In order to get started quickly, you can run the install scripts for Windows, Linux and MacOS:
+In order to get started quickly, you can run the install scripts for Windows, Linux and MacOS.

 <details open>
   <summary>Install instructions for x86_64/amd64</summary>